InteropIO/finsemble-notifications/README.md

 Getting the Finsemble notification code running and transpiling in your Finsemble seed project.

-**Note: We suggest working directly with the source code.
-This effectively means checking out the notifications source code, getting it into your own project and building the source as part of your normal process.
-We're doing it this way as part of the initial release.
-As part of your feedback we'd like to know your thoughts on where you felt the need to customise or use only parts of the package.
-This will help us inform to better separate or distribute the package in future phases**

 ### Getting the Sourcecode

 1. git clone this project into the directory of your choice.